dsbowen/hemlock/docs_md/tutorial/comp_check.md

 By the end of this part of the tutorial, you'll be able to set up comprehension checks.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.7/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.7/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Why comprehension checks?

 We often give our participants instructions.
 To make sure they understand the instructions, we give them comprehension checks.